cmadrid19/Pokedex_SwiftUI/README.md

 #### Pokedex

-### To make it work, go to crudcrud.com and get your endpoint, change it viewmodel
+### To make it work, go to crudcrud.com and get your endpoint, change it in viewmodel

 - request GET POST
 - Image async download, image caching...